AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 If you think about atomic behavior in the context of machine instructions, loading and storing from/to memory atomically can only be performed for quantities that are independently addressable.
-For example, individual bits don't have distinct addresses on the typical machine.
 Consequently, all atomic objects are considered to be specified as independently addressable too.
 Aspect specifications and representation items cannot change that fact.
 You can expect the compiler to reject any aspect or representation choice that would prevent this from being true.